circuits/circuits/docs/source/web/gettingstarted.rst

 This completes our simple web application which will respond with "Hello World!" when anyone accesses it.

-*Admitedly this is a stupidly simple web application!
+*Admittedly this is a stupidly simple web application!
 But circuits.web is very powerful and plays nice with other tools.*

 Now we need to run the application: